 Kid's Smile Boxes for Lyme Disease

-25% of people with Lyme at children.
+25% of people with Lyme are children.
 Since children are frequently isolated and at high risk, we want to do something special to let them know they are not alone.

 We need YOUR help to send boxes of goodies to let them know we are thinking of them and to put a smile on their face.
 Please consider donating through the link below or donating items.
 Suggestions for items can be found here.